Nathaniel Ramsey

 Nathaniel Ramsey (May 1, 1741– October 23, 1817) was an American lawyer and soldier from Cecil County, Maryland.
 Ramsey fought in the Revolutionary War, and was a member of the Congress of the Confederation.

 Life

 Ramsey was born in Lancaster County, Pennsylvania.
 He was the elder brother of David Ramsay, though the brothers spelled their name differently.
 He graduated from the College of New Jersey (later Princeton University) in 1767 and then read law.
 He settled in northeastern Maryland, and was admitted to the bar in Cecil County in 1771.
 Ramsey was married to Margaret Jane Peale, known to her family as Jenny, about 1771.
 Margaret Jane Peale Ramsey often followed the Continental Army following the Battle of Brooklyn.

 Margaret died in 1788.
-Ramsey remarried in 1790 to Charlotte Hall, daughter of Colonel Aquilla Hall (1727 - 1779), a prominent citizen of Harford County, Maryland.
+Ramsey remarried in 1790 to Charlotte Hall, daughter of Colonel Aquilla Hall (1727-1779), a prominent citizen of Harford County, Maryland.

-He was the brother-in-law of artist Charles Willson Peale, who is best remembered for his portrait paintings of leading figures of the American Revolution and for establishing one of the first museums in the United States.
+He was the brother-in-law of artist Charles Willson Peale, who is best remembered for his portrait paintings of leading figures of the American Revolution and for establishing the Philadelphia Museum, one of the first museums in the United States.